yashboura303/myPlanner/README.md

-# 🚀 myPlanner - A simplified Kanban Planner.
+# 🚀 myPlanner - A simplified smart planner.

 myPlanner is an agile planner web app made with **React, Firebase, React Beautiful DND, TailwindCSS and React Markdown**.
 It is heavily inspired by Trello.